Configure8inc/c8-helm-repository/helm-charts/c8/README.md

 6. A token provided by the C8 team is required for adding image pull secrets to the cluster.
 7. A __MongoDB__ version 6.0 or above must be set up and accessible by the Kubernetes cluster.
 8. A __RabbitMQ__ version 3.13 or above must be set up for managing message queues within the C8 application.
+9. A __Redis__ version 7.2 or above must be set up for caching data.
-9. An __OpenSearch__ cluster version 2.5 or above must be set up for robust search functionality and data analytics within the C8 app.
+10. An __OpenSearch__ cluster version 2.5 or above must be set up for robust search functionality and data analytics within the C8 app.
-10. A __Snowflake__ account must be set up to provide fast search capabilities and the ability to perform complex aggregations.
+11. A __Snowflake__ account must be set up to provide fast search capabilities and the ability to perform complex aggregations([you can use the script to configure all privileges for a Snowflake db using a script.](scripts/Snowflake/README.md)).

 ## Step 1: Creating a Namespace